andlessa/SMStoEFT/README.md

  ---
  * [Models](./Models): stores the UFO and FeynArts output for the models described above
  ---
- * [matchmakerModels](./matchmakerModels): stores models used for matching with MatchMaker
- ---
  * [notebooks](./notebooks): several jupyter notebooks for plotting and analyzing the data
  ---
  * [mathematicaNBs](./mathematicaNBs/): contains several mathematical notebooks for loading the models, calculating diagrams and loop integrals and checking the matching conditions.
-   ***
-   * [loadModels](./mathematicaNBs/loadModels): notebooks for loading the FeynRules models and exporting to FeynArts and UFO formats
-     * [SMS-stop](./mathematicaNBs/loadModels/SMS-stop.nb) : loads the UV simplified model
-     * [SMS-stopNLO](./mathematicaNBs/loadModels/SMS-stopNLO.nb): loads the UV simplified model with QCD counter-terms (used for the loop induced DM production)
-     * [Top-FormFactors](./mathematicaNBs/loadModels/Top-FormFactors.nb): loads the EFT on-shell model
-     * [Top-EFT](./mathematicaNBs/loadModels/Top-EFT.nb): loads the EFT model from MatchMaker in the physical (on-shell) basis
-     * [Top-EFT](./mathematicaNBs/loadModels/Top-EFT.nb): loads the EFT model in the physical basis after several simplifications
-     * [Top-EFToffshell](./mathematicaNBs/loadModels/Top-EFToffshell.nb): loads the EFT model in the off-shell model
-   ***
-   * [amplitudes](./mathematicaNBs/oneLoop): notebooks for computing the amplitudes both at 1-loop (UV models) or "tree level" (EFT models)
-        * [TopEFTonshell-effectiveCouplings](./mathematicaNBs/amplitudes/TopEFTonshell-effectiveCouplings.nb): computes the amplitudes for qq > ttbar using the on-shell EFT model
-        * [SMS-oneLoop-diagrams](./mathematicaNBs/amplitudes/SMS-oneLoop-diagrams.nb): all 1-loop diagrams relevant for top EFT
-        * [diagrams-SMEFT-stop](./mathematicaNBs/amplitudes/diagrams-SMEFT-stop.nb): all 1-loop diagrams relevant for pp > ttbar
-        * [diagrams-DMEFT-stop](./mathematicaNBs/amplitudes/diagrams-DMEFT-stop.nb): all 1-loop diagrams relevant for pp > ttbar
-    ***
-   * [nlo](./mathematicaNBs/nlo): notebooks for automated NLO calculations
-        * [SMS-stop-BSM-CTs.nb](./mathematicaNBs/nlo/SMS-stop-BSM-CTs.nb): uses NLOCT to compute the BSM counter-terms for the top couplings and self energy
-        * [SMS-stop-NLO.nb](./mathematicaNBs/nlo/SMS-stop-NLO.nb): creates a NLO version of the model (*only seems to work with loop-induced processes*)
-    ***
-    * [matching](./mathematicaNBs/matching): notebooks for computing and checking the matching between the UV and EFT models.

-      $q + q \to \bar{t} + t$ :
-         * [SMS-stop-uutt-loop](./mathematicaNBs/matching/SMS-stop-uutt-loop.nb): calculation of the full 1-loop amplitude (u+u to top+top) form factors using the UV model as well as the EFT limit, used for matching the **OnShell** UFO model.

-         * [SMS-stop-ttG-loop.nb](./mathematicaNBs/matching/SMS-stop-ttG-loop.nb): calculation of the full 1-loop t-t-g effective coupling assuming off-shell tops and gluon (used for the **OneLoop** UFO model).

-         * [Top-FormFactors-ttG-loop.nb](./mathematicaNBs/matching/Top-FormFactors-ttG-loop.nb): calculation of the t-t-g effective coupling within the FormFactors model (assumes on-shell tops), used for matching the **OnShell** UFO model.

-         * [Top-EFT-uutt-EFT](./mathematicaNBs/matching/Top-EFT-uutt-EFT.nb): calculation of the tree-level amplitude (u+u to top+top) in the EFT limit and comparison to the results from the full 1-loop calculation.

-         * [numericalLoops_Triangles](./mathematicaNBs/matching/numericalLoops_Triangles.nb): compute numerical values for the triangle loop integrals (for debugging) as well as the high mass limit

-      $g + g \to \bar{t} + t$ :
-         * [SMS-stop-ggtt-loop](./mathematicaNBs/matching/SMS-stop-uutt-loop.nb): calculation of the full 1-loop amplitude (g+g to top+top) form factors using the UV model as well as the EFT limit.

-         * [SMS-stop-ttGG-loop.nb](./mathematicaNBs/matching/SMS-stop-ttGG-loop.nb): calculation of the full 1-loop t-t-g-g effective coupling assuming on-shell tops and gluons (used for the **OneLoop** UFO model).

-         * [SMS-stop-ttGGSelf-loop.nb](./mathematicaNBs/matching/SMS-stop-ttGGSelf-loop.nb): calculation of the self-energy diagrams to the 1-loop t-t-g-g effective coupling assuming on-shell tops and gluons (used for the **OneLoop** UFO model).

-         * [Top-FormFactors-ttGG-loop.nb](./mathematicaNBs/matching/Top-FormFactors-ttGG-loop.nb): calculation of the t-t-g-g effective coupling within the FormFactors model (assumes this vertex is fixed by the t-t-g matching).

-         * [numericalLoops_Boxes](./mathematicaNBs/matching/numericalLoops_Boxes.nb): compute numerical values for the box loop integrals (for debugging) as well as the high mass limit

-         * [testSignFFV.nb](./mathematicaNBs/matching/testSignFFV.nb): compares the amplitude generated with FeynCalc to the for the effective top-top-gluon vertex to the vertex generated by FeynRules for the UFO format.
-It is used to make sure that the ordering of the particles in the FeynCalc process are set consistently with the ones assumed by the UFO format

-         * [testSignFFVV.nb](./mathematicaNBs/matching/testSignFFV.nb): compares the amplitude generated with FeynCalc to the for the effective top-top-gluon-gluon vertex to the vertex generated by FeynRules for the UFO format.
-It is used to make sure that the ordering of the particles in the FeynCalc process are set consistently with the ones assumed by the UFO format

-      *EFT matching* :
-         * [matchMakerReader](./mathematicaNBs/matching/matchMakerReader.nb): reads the MatchMaker output

-         * [SMS-stop-Matchete](./mathematicaNBs/matching/SMS-stop-Matchete.nb): matching operators using Matchete.

 ## Form Factors

 ### Computing Form Factors

 The calculation of form factors can be done using FeynArts, FeynCalc and Package-X (through FeynHelpers).
-An example of the calculation of the Higgs-Gluon-Gluon form factor can be found [here](./auxFiles/Examples/feyncalc-HGG.nb).

 ### Creating Models with Form Factors